Battlestar Galactica: Proposed Peacock series

+In September 2019, NBCUniversal was planning a new series as part of their Peacock streaming service, set in the same continuity as the 2004 Battlestar Galactica series, and produced by Sam Esmail.
+In March 2021, writer and producer Michael Lesslie had reportedly left the project, leaving production plans in doubt.
+In July 2024, Variety reported that Peacock were no longer developing the series, though the project was planned to be shopped to other networks.

 Books

 Both the original and the reimagined series have had books published about the series, academically oriented analysis, novelizations, and new works based on the characters.

 Original series books

 These Battlestar Galactica softcover novelisations were written by Glen A. Larson with the authors listed below.
 They were critically disparaged, but proved popular, with the first novel selling over a million copies within its first year.
 The first ten novels adapt the episode of the same title except as indicated.
 All novels except Battlestar Galactica 14: Surrender the Galactica!
 (ACE publishing) were originally published by Berkley, and have been republished, recently, by I Books, which called them Battlestar Galactica Classic to differentiate it from the reimagined series.
 The episodic novels featured expanded scenes, excerpts from "The Adama Journals", more background on the characters, and the expansion of the ragtag fleet to almost 22,000 ships as opposed to the 220 in the TV series.

 A new book series written by series star Richard Hatch starting in the 1990s continued the original story based on his attempt to revive the series, and ignored the events of Galactica 1980.
 His series picked up several years after the TV series ended, and featured Apollo in command of the Galactica after the death of Adama, a grown-up Boxey, who was now a Viper pilot, and the rediscovery of Commander Cain and the battlestar Pegasus, who had started a new colony and was preparing to restart the war with the Cylons.